 Why does my skin itch where I wear my ring/pendant?

 Sounds like you might have a metal allergy.
 While nickel is usually the culprit, some people are allergic to silver.
 Sometimes you can overcome a metal allergy by adding a layer of clear nail polish to your jewelry.

-But sometimes nothing works.
-In those cases, you’ll need to look into more hypoallergenic metals like 18k gold, titanium, platinum, copper, sterling silver, and stainless steel.
+But, sometimes nothing works.
+In those cases, you’ll need to look into more hypoallergenic metals like 18k gold, titanium, platinum, copper, sterling silver, or stainless steel.